If you want to control your spending and achieve your financial goals, you need a Personal budget.

-You can plan your monthly spending and savings with the help of a written monthly budget, which is a tool for financial planning.
+You can plan your monthly spending and savings with the help of a written monthly budget, a financial planning tool.
 It also allows you to track your consumption habits.

-While budgeting may not seem like the most enjoyable activity (and for some, it’s incredibly intimidating), it’s an important part of keeping your financial home in order.
+While budgeting may not seem the most enjoyable activity (and for some, it’s incredibly intimidating), it’s essential to keeping your financial home in order.
 This is because the budget is balanced.
 If you spend less in one area, you can spend more in another, save that money on a big purchase, build a rainy day fund, increase your savings, or invest in construction to build wealth.

 How To Make a Personal Budget in 6 Simple Steps

-To create a budget plan that works and allows you to live a comfortable and happy lifestyle, you must first figure out how much money you make per month.
+To create a budget plan that works and allows you to live a comfortable and happy lifestyle, you must first figure out how much monthly money you make.
 Next, determine how much you spend each month on necessities such as food, rent, utilities, transportation, insurance, and taxes.
 Finally, allocate any remaining amount towards savings, debt repayment, retirement, or other goals.